Our School Development Plan identifies the current priorities of our school and the actions we are taking to ensure those priorities are met.

 Our school community recognises the importance of developing the whole child

-Mental well being of our school community is a high priority with learning experiences for adults and children
+Mental well being of our school community is a high priority with opportunities for children to take on responsibility and challenge

 Christian Ethos